-Having drafted the defining moment essay and having been graded on that draft, you will do three things with the paprer in the next stage of the development process, which I call the Errors Analysis project.
-For the Errors Analysis project, 1) you will edit and revise the papers to make them perfect.
-2) You will write an analysis, in your own words--not quoted verbatim, of the editing errors in your paper.
-3.)
-You will turn in the revision for my (re)evaluation.
+Having drafted the Creator's mindset essay and having been graded on that draft, you will do three things with the paper in the next stage of the development process, which I call the Errors Analysis project.
+For the Errors Analysis project, 1] you will edit and revise the papers to make them perfect.
+2] You will write an analysis, in your own words--not quoted verbatim--of the editing errors in your paper.
+3] You will turn in the revision along with your errors analysis document for my (re)evaluation.

 Youíll turn in hard copy of three things--the graded papers which I have already marked, the corrected and revised copy of the essay, and the errors analysis document.
 This is the process.

-6c.
+5c.
 If itís not clear to me that you understand what the errors are, how to fix them and, therefore, how to avoid them hereafter, you wonít recieve credit for the errors analysis assignment.
 Pretty tough, huh?
-The errors analysis is an important way to learn how to avoid repeting the same errors in subsequent papers, so be conscientious and do it well.
+The errors analysis is an important way to learn how to avoid repeating the same errors in subsequent papers, so be conscientious and do it well.

 Return to English 111 main menu